Olivier recipe with black caviar. The legendary Monsieur Olivier! Olivier salad real French recipe

 5. When serving, decorate the salad with caviar.

-In the original recipe, Provencal sauce is not store-bought mayonnaise, but 400 grams of olive oil whipped with two fresh egg yolks, French vinegar and mustard.
+IN original recipe Provencal sauce is not mayonnaise from the store, but 400 grams olive oil, whipped with two fresh egg yolks, with the addition of French vinegar and mustard.

-Thus, cooking Olivier according to a pre-revolutionary recipe will require you a little more time and much more money than the familiar and beloved by many Soviet version of this salad.
+Thus, preparing Olivier according to the pre-revolutionary recipe will require you to spend a little more time and much more costs than the Soviet version of this salad that is familiar and beloved by many.
 But the result is worth it!

-May vary, depending on the "supplier" fish.
-For example, there is the legendary "golden caviar".
+May vary depending on the “supplier” fish.
+For example, there is the legendary “golden caviar”.
 This is light black caviar of the rarest fish - albino beluga, which is approximately 90-100 years old.
-This rare "golden" fish, with a congenital genetic disorder, supplies the most nutritious caviar.
+This rare goldfish, with a congenital genetic disorder, provides the most nutritious caviar.

 Olivier recipe with black caviar